 Talk to your doctor about the risk(s) of taking deferiprone.

 Why is this medication prescribed?

-Deferiprone is used to remove excess iron in the body in people who have received a large number of blood transfusions to treat thalassemia (an inherited condition that causes a low number of red blood cells) and who have not benefitted enough from other treatments for excess iron.
+Deferiprone is used to remove excess iron in the body in adults and children 3 years of age and older who have thalassemia (an inherited condition that causes a low number of red blood cells).
+It is also used to remove excess iron in adults and children 3 years of age and older with sickle cell disease (an inherited blood disease) or other types of anemia (a lower than normal number of red blood cells).
 Deferiprone is in a class of medications called iron chelators.
 It works by attaching to iron in the body so that it can be excreted (removed from the body).

 How should this medicine be used?

-Deferiprone comes as a tablet to take by mouth.
-It is usually taken three times a day, in the morning, at mid-day, and in the evening.
-Deferiprone may be taken with or without food, but taking it with meals may help to prevent nausea that may be caused by the medication.
+Deferiprone comes as a tablet and as an oral solution (liquid) to take by mouth.
+It is usually taken two or three times daily.
+Deferiprone may be taken with or without food, but taking it with meals may help to prevent nausea and vomiting that may be caused by the medication.
 Take deferiprone at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take deferiprone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If your dose includes half of a tablet, split a tablet carefully on the score mark.